About the Journal

 Terms of advertising

-All advertising contents are subject to the approval of the publisher.
-Advertised products should be legal and compliant with any national or international laws which may apply.
-AD placement or page/webpage positions can be requested but will not be guaranteed.
-Mattioli 1885 is not responsible for errors in advertisements following proof approval or self-submission.
+All advertising content is subject to the publisher's approval.
+Advertised products should be legal and compliant with any national or international laws that may apply.
+Ad placement or page/webpage positions can be requested but will not be guaranteed.
+Mattioli 1885 is not responsible for advertisement errors following proof approval or self-submission.

 Disclaimer

-The statements and opinions contained in the advertisement are solely those of the advertisers and do not necessarily reflect those of the editors or the publisher.
-The appearance of advertisements in the journals is not a warranty, endorsement or approval of the products or services advertised or of their safety.
+The statements and opinions in the advertisement are solely those of the advertisers and do not necessarily reflect those of the editors or the publisher.
+The appearance of journal advertisements is not a warranty, endorsement or approval of the products or services or their safety.
 The editors and the Publisher disclaim responsibility for any injury to persons or property resulting from any ideas or productions referred to in the articles or advertisements.

 ICMJE best practice standards